WOA-Project/SurfaceDuo-Guides/InstallWindows/DualBoot-SurfaceDuo.md

 ## Troubleshooting

-If the device keeps going back to the bootloader mode
+If the device keeps going back to the Bootloader mode

 ```batch
 fastboot set_active <alternative slot from current>